Service Merchandise: Showroom ordering process

-This process was altered in the late 1980s to allow customers to place their own orders on a number of self-service computer kiosks named "Silent Sam," which the company later renamed "Service Express."
+This process was altered in the late 1980s to allow customers to place their own orders on a number of self-service computer kiosks named "Silent Sam", which the company later renamed "Service Express".

-In addition to jewelry and catalog showroom display items, Service Merchandise also had several self-service items which were located on shelves and taken by the customer to checkout as in a traditional retail store.
-These items included many children's toys as well as smaller, consumer or commodity items such as batteries, film, and video cassettes.

-The jewelry department, which was featured prominently in the center of every showroom, operated on a first-come, first-served system, in which each customer would be individually served by a jewelry clerk.

-Also in the mid-1980s, Service Merchandise experimented with the installation of drive-through windows at two showrooms (near Chicago and Nashville), allowing customers with phone-in orders to pick up their orders without leaving their automobiles.
+In the mid-1980s, Service Merchandise experimented with the installation of drive-through windows at two showrooms (near Chicago and Nashville), allowing customers with phone-in orders to pick up their orders without leaving their automobiles.
 The concept was not expanded beyond its test stores, but remained in place at those locations.

-In the mid-1990s, the hand-filled paper forms were replaced with barcoded pull tags placed on/near each item in the showroom.
-Customers gathered these for products they wished to buy, and took these to the cashier to complete the sale in the previous manner, retrieved from the stockroom.
-By the late 1990s, many of the showrooms had been converted to allow a more traditional approach to shopping in addition to the catalog ordering process.
-By 2000, all of the remaining showrooms had been downsized and the catalog-style shopping approach was officially abandoned.

 Support of the Muscular Dystrophy Association

-Service Merchandise was known as one of the largest corporate donors to the Muscular Dystrophy Association during its time as an established company.
+Service Merchandise was a large corporate donor to the Muscular Dystrophy Association.
 Chairman/CEO Raymond Zimmerman would appear multiple times on the yearly Jerry Lewis MDA Telethon to present donations on behalf of the company and its customers.
-Around each showroom were several collection boxes for MDA, and each store also sold MDA fundraising shamrocks at St. Patrick's Day.
-Even during its bankruptcy and liquidation, Service Merchandise continued to be a large supporter of MDA.